remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 </script>
 ```

-That's it.
+[Here's a live demo](http://sheltered-wave-6638.herokuapp.com/) (for what it's worth!).
+That's really all there is to it.
 The source for my [face-tap game is on github](https://github.com/remy/face-hit-game) and can be seen on [game.rem.io](http://game.rem.io) and be sure to try it whilst you have the [scoreboard](http://game.rem.io/scores) open.

 The game uses Primus to communicate, but also includes a broadcast function to all except "me":